-Fig. 12.
-Values of $n_e$ extracted from the DM time series shown in Fig. 11.
-The black points represent the epochs that have $|solar_angle| < 45^{\circ}$ .
-The blue points are obtained from the results presented in Tiburzi et al. (2021).
-The order of the pulsars is aligned according to their distance from the Sun in terms ecliptic latitude in ascending order.
-The long term solar cycle is evident in pulsars more than 3° away from the Sun in terms of ecliptic latitude i.e. the bottom four panels.

-sis.
-We note that in the DM time series shown in the fifth panel is the Epoch-Wise method after correcting for the slope in DM embedded into the timing model.
-The bottom panel of Fig. 13 shows the DM residuals from the Epoch-Wise method.
-A further demonstration of the SWGP model can be seen in Fig. 14 where we plot the DM values, using both methods, and their residuals as a function of solar angle.
-This highlights the SWGP model's capability to accurately characterise the evolving effects of solar wind on pulsar timing residuals.
-Therefore, it appears that SWGP offers significant promise for modelling solar wind in future PTA experiments, particularly with the full integration of LOFAR and IPTA data.
+Fig. 11: DM time-series obtained from the changing SWGP+deterministic $n{\rm e}$ part of the posterior chain.
+The black points correspond to epochs with $|solar\angle| < 45^{\circ}$ from the Sun and the vertical dashed lines indicate Solar conjunction.
+The order of the pulsars is aligned according to their distance from the Sun in terms ecliptic latitude in ascending order. correcting for the slope in DM embedded into the timing model.
+The bottom panel of Figure 12 shows the DM residuals from the Epoch-Wise method.
+Further demonstration of the SWGP model can be seen in Figure 13 where we plot the DM values, using both methods, and their residuals as a function of solar angle.
+This highlights the SWGP model's capability to accurately characterize the evolving effects of solar wind on pulsar timing residuals.
+Therefore it appears that SWGP offers significant promise for modeling solar wind in future PTA experiments, particularly with the full integration of LOFAR and IPTA data.
 5.2.
-Average electron density values

-As mentioned in the previous sections, traditional pulsar timing analyses use a time-fixed spherical model to account for the
+Average Electron density values As we mentioned in the previous sections, traditional pulsar timing analyses use a time-fixed spherical model to account for the SW effects with fixed values of electron density at 1 AU (4 and 9.9681 cm-3 for, respectively, tempo2 and tempo, and 7.9 cm-3 according to Madison et al. 2019).
+To have a comparison

-Fig. 13.
-DM time series for PSR J2145-0750 obtained with different noise elements.
-Top panel shows the DM reconstruction from the SWGP model.
-The second panel demonstrates the result from the $\bar{n}e$ part of the posterior chain.
+Fig. 12: DM timeseries for PSR J2145-0750 obtained with different noise elements.
+The top panel shows the DM reconstruction from the SWGP model.
+The second panel demonstrates the result from the $\bar{n}{\rm e}$ part of the posterior chain.
 The third panel shows the resultant signal due to DMGP.
-Assuming these three are the main components that contribute to the DM time series, the fourth panel combines these signals.
-The fifth panel is the DM time series using Epoch-Wise method.
-And the bottom panel shows the residuals in DM between the Epoch-Wise and the combined signal from SWGP, $\bar{n}e$ , and DMGP.

-SW effects with fixed values of electron density at 1 AU (4 and 9.9681 cm-3 for, respectively, tempo2 and tempo, and 7.9 cm-3 according to Madison et al. 2019).
-To make a comparison with this standard approach, we report the average electron density values also denoted as $\bar{n}e$ for each pulsar, sorted by ecliptic latitude, in Fig. 15.
-This plot clearly shows that different $\bar{n}e$ values affect different pulsars; and that this has a clear dependence on the ecliptic latitude of the pulsar.
+Assuming these three are the main components that contribute to the DM timeseries, the fourth panel combines these signals.
+The fifth panel is the DM timeseries using Epoch-Wise method.
+And the bottom panel shows the residuals in DM between the Epoch-Wise and the combined signal from SWGP, $\bar{n}{\rm e}$ and DMGP. with this standard approach, we report the average electron density values also denoted as $\bar{n}{\rm e}$ for each pulsar, sorted by ecliptic latitude, in Figure 14.
+This plot clearly shows that different $\bar{n}{\rm e}$ values affect different pulsars; and that this has a clear dependence on the ecliptic latitude of the pulsar.
+Therefore, not only the choice of a time-independent model, but also of a uniform value of $n{\rm e}$ for pulsars at all ecliptic latitudes in pulsar timing analysis is sub-optimal.
+A better model describing the SW effects in pulsar timing data needs to account for an ecliptic-latitude dependency in addition to any temporal